 In a truck accident, there may be multiple people and companies connected with the truck.
 Depending on the facts of the accident, one or more of these parties may have some share of liability.

 Examples of liable parties include:

-- The truck owner – The trucking company may not own the truck involved in the accident.
-Instead, it may be owned by the driver or leased from another company who owns the truck fleet.
+The truck owner – The trucking company may not own the truck involved in the accident.
+Instead, it may be owned by the driver or leased from another company that owns the truck fleet.

 Evidence We May Use in a Truck Accident Claim

 Given the complicated nature of tractor-trailers, the evidence that must be examined in a truck accident claim is often much more complicated – and there is usually much more of it – than in an accident between cars.

 Some of the types of evidence may be important in truck accident cases include: